 The first year provides a foundation for the programme of study, including courses in economics, law and data analysis, and an introduction to elements of land economy and the determinants of land use patterns.
 The second and third years offer choices within a broad range of courses, dealing with basic principles and practical applications in both private and public land use decision-making.
 Assessment is by written examination and course work, with a dissertation in the final year.
 Recent dissertation topics include land reform in Zimbabwe, housing policy in the Lake District, regeneration in Liverpool, environmental economic modelling, impacts of new planning laws in England, and ownership of the waves and foreshore in Fiji.

 The subject is relevant to the contemporary world, in which environmental management and the use of scarce resources have a profound impact upon all of us.
 The distinctive multi-disciplinary nature of the course attracts students with different interests and diverse backgrounds.
 Arts or sciences (or a mixture) are equally acceptable: previous study of law or economics is not required.
 The typical A Level offer at is A*AA.
 The typical IB offer is 40-42 points with 776 at Higher Level.

-Applicants will be required to submit two pieces of written work as part of their application.
+Applicants will be required to submit one piece of written work as part of their application.